Skip to main content

 The infrared grill is considered the best type for a professional range because it delivers intense, direct heat that allows for a quick and even sear.

-They're exactly like the sear element of a high-end Lynx grill, but they are smaller.
+They're just like the sear element on a high-end Lynx grill, but smaller.
+Lynx offers 23,000 BTUs, while the average is 16,000 BTUs.

 Miele, JennAir, Monogram, and Wolf employ an infrared grill.